STW-24-25/Backend/internal.md

 - Use `interface` for defining types, `type` for defining unions and intersections.
 - Use the logger from `common/utils/logger` to log messages __only__, no `console.log`.

+### Commit Conventions

+- Use conventional commits format: `<type>(<scope>): <description>`
+- Types: feat, fix, docs, style, refactor, test, chore, perf, ci, build, revert
+- Scope is optional and should be the module or area affected (e.g. users, products, db)
+- Descriptions should be concise and in present tense
+- Begin descriptions with lowercase
+- No period at the end of the description
+- Keep commits atomic and focused on a single change
+- Include issue number in description if applicable (e.g. `fix(auth): resolve login error #123`)
+- Examples:
+  - `feat(products): add price history endpoint`
+  - `fix(users): correct password reset validation`
+  - `docs(readme): update installation instructions`
+  - `test(auth): add tests for token refresh`

 ### Formatting

 - Use prettier for formatting.